colin0brass/covid/README.md

 Analysis is done using Altair visualisation library, and automatically saved to powerpoint file

 # Setup information
-The following instructions were used on Mac.
+The following were the steps used for first time setup on Mac.

 ```
 ## first time setup